Frequently Asked Questions (FAQs)

 Are financial aid and/or scholarships available?

 The University of San Diego Hahn School of Nursing & Health Science received funding from Department of Health and Human Services (HHS) to establish and operate a student loan fund to increase the number of qualified nursing faculty.
-Up to 85% of the principal and interest of the NFLP loan may be forgiven after a student completes the PhD program in advanced nursing education and works as a full-time faculty member in a School of Nursing.
+Up to 85% of the principal and interest of the NFLP loan may be forgiven after a student completes the PhD program in advanced nursing education and works as a full-time faculty member in an accredited School of Nursing for four years.
 Please contact the School for application materials at 619.260.4548.

 What are the career opportunities for a PhD prepared nurse?